Nice3point/RevitExtensions/Readme.md

 var catalog = specTypeId.GetTypeCatalogStringForSpec();
 ```

-**GetTypeCatalogStringForUnit** extension the string used in type catalogs to identify a given unit.
+**GetTypeCatalogStringForUnit** extension gets the string used in type catalogs to identify a given unit.

 ```csharp
 var catalog = unitTypeId.GetTypeCatalogStringForUnit();